wgsl-tooling-wg/wesl-spec/WeslToml.md

 Specifies which edition is used by wesl.
 All wesl editions can be used.

+Supported editions are
+- `WGSL` for pure WGSL
+- `2026_pre` for the current WESL version

 - Mandatory
   - If `wesl.toml` is not present, the default is the latest edition.
   - WESL tools will provide long-term support for stable LTS editions, ensuring forwards compatibility.